-I am a PhD candidate at the University of California, Davis with research interests in writing pedagogy, social media, digital literacies, and qualitative research methods.
-I am currently working on my dissertation, which presents qualitative case studies of three first-year composition (FYC) courses that take different approaches to using social media as a part of the course.
-Through instructor and student interviews as well as course artifacts, I seek to understand instructors’ reasonings for and students’ reactions to social media’s integral part of these FYC courses.
+I am a PhD candidate at UC Davis, studying Education with a designated emphasis in Writing, Rhetoric and Composition Studies, specifically studying composition pedagogy and digital literacies.
+I am currently working on my dissertation, which presents qualitative case studies of three first-year composition (FYC) courses that take different approaches to using social web technologies as a part of the course.

 Teaching.
 I have taught English at the college level for six years, and I love it!
 The courses have included face-to-face and hybrid courses in the first-year writing programs at UC Davis and San Jose State University.
 I have also served as teaching assistant for UWP 12: Writing and Visual Rhetoric—a sophomore-level course, and served as a tutor and small course instructor for developmental writing at San Jose State.

 Administration.
 I have served as co-chair for four committees and organizations at UC Davis, while serving on several others as members.
 Nationally, I have served as a review board member for the PraxisWiki section of Kairos: A Journal of Rhetoric, Technology and Pedagogy.